purduesigbots/pros-docs/v5/okapi/api/device/motor/motor-group.rst

 `Motor <motor.html>`_.
 This class can be used to pass a group of motors that mechanically act as one motor, such as one side of a drivetrain or the motors on a lift.

+The `Motor <motor.html>`_ class is implicitly constructable, which means that you can just pass port numbers to a `MotorGroup` instead of using the literals or full constructors.

 This class implements methods such as ``getTargetPosition()`` by only calling the method on the first motor.
 The rest of the methods, such as ``moveVelocity()`` work as expected and are called on all the motors.